 A member may appoint more than one proxy in relation to the annual general meeting provided that each proxy is appointed to exercise the rights attached to a different share or shares held by the member

 A proxy need not be a member of the Company.

-Further information relating to voting and proxy appointments can be found on pages 11 and 12 of this document.
+Further information relating to voting and proxy appointments can be found on page 11 of this document.

 By order of the Board